PhilaNgcamu/learning-uiux/future_learn_ux/TheImporatnceOfAnalysingData.md

 <h1>The Importance of Analysing Data<h1>

 - Understanding user behaviour after launch of the service or product is important.
-- It means you can continually improve their experience if you look at how analysing user data can help yiu with this.
+- It means you can continually improve their experience if you look at how analysing user data can help you with this.

 <h2>Why analyse what the user is doing when interacting with your product?</h2>